 Proactive news headlines including Antilles Gold, AuTECO Minerals, Latin Resources and HyTerra Ltd

-- Antilles Gold Ltd (ASX:AAU, OTCQB:ANTMF) has fielded up to 194 g/t gold in a drilling program at El Pilar Project in central Cuba.
+- Antilles Gold Ltd (AAUANTMF has fielded up to 194 g/t gold in a drilling program at El Pilar Project in central Cuba.
 Click here

-- AuTECO Minerals Ltd (ASX:AUT) has intersected more high-grade gold while targeting the Tyson discovery at its Pickle Crow Gold Project in Ontario, Canada.
+- AuTECO Minerals Ltd AUT has intersected more high-grade gold while targeting the Tyson discovery at its Pickle Crow Gold Project in Ontario, Canada.
 Click here

-- Lindian Resources Ltd (ASX:LIN) continues to deliver high-grade rare earth assays from a phase one reverse circulation (RC) drilling program at the Kangankunde Rare Earths Project in Malawi.
+- Lindian Resources Ltd LIN continues to deliver high-grade rare earth assays from a phase one reverse circulation (RC) drilling program at the Kangankunde Rare Earths Project in Malawi.
 Click here

 - AdAlta Ltd (ASX:1AD) has welcomed support from two investors associated via the Yuuwa Capital Venture Capital fund, who will become substantial shareholders in the company.
 Click here

-- MetalsGrove Mining Ltd (ASX:MGA) has completed a heritage survey across key tenements within the Arunta Project, 10 kilometres north of Alice Springs in the Northern Territory.
+- MetalsGrove Mining Ltd MGA has completed a heritage survey across key tenements within the Arunta Project, 10 kilometres north of Alice Springs in the Northern Territory.
 Click here

-- American Rare Earths Ltd (ASX:ARR) has appointed a new president of North America to continue to build the company’s presence and partnerships in the region.
+- American Rare Earths Ltd ARR has appointed a new president of North America to continue to build the company's presence and partnerships in the region.
 Click here

 About Proactive